 The entity-wide statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
-The Statement of Net Position includes all of the government's assets and liabilities.
+The Statement of Net Position includes all of the government's assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
 All of the current year's revenues and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.

 The two entity-wide statements report the District's net position and how they have changed.
-Net position, the difference between the District's assets and deferred outflows of resources, and liabilities and deferred inflows of resources, is one way to measure the District's financial health or position.
+Net position, the difference between the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, is one way to measure the District's financial health or position.